 BioPharmX is developing a novel, proprietary topical minocycline gel formulation (BPX-01) for the treatment of acne vulgaris.
 The product is the first candidate from our anhydrous hydrophilic topical delivery system and in our formulation, the minocycline is completely solubilized.
-Our formulation is currently in clinical development for patients with moderate-to-severe acne.
+Our formulation is currently in clinical development for patients with inflammatory lesions of acne vulgaris.

 BPX-01 utilizes minocycline that is solubilized and stable in a vehicle that is hydrophilic and capable of penetrating into the region of the skin where P. acnes reside.
 Compared to lipophilic ointments and suspensions, which can be oily to the touch and leave residue, the hydrophilic BPX-01 is rapidly absorbed into the skin rather than remaining on the surface and has many benefits such as high bioavailability, ease of application, non-irritating and non-fluorescing.
 BioPharmX scientists have conducted extensive in vitro and in vivo studies demonstrating selective delivery of minocycline to the epidermis and the pilosebaceous unit.